VTEvent

 Communicate with the customer

-Be sure to communicate with the customer what the name of the SSID is, and if the network is hidden.
-If deploying the hidden version, the customer will need to type it in, so be verbose.
+Be sure to communicate with the customer what the name of the SSID is, and that the network is hidden.
+Because the network is hidden, the customer will need to type it in, so be verbose.
 Remember that SSIDs are case sensitive!

 AOS config